-An amount of \$588,304 thousand has been identified for FY22 capital expenses associated with the Fire Department, police vehicle lease, continued work on town roads, building maintenance, and investment in technology infrastructure.
+An amount of \$588,304 thousand has been identified for FY22 capital expenses associated with the Fire Department, Police vehicle lease, continued work on town roads, building maintenance, and investment in technology infrastructure.

-All recommendations for capital expenditures and capital outlays will be funded through the general government budget.
+All recommendations for capital expenditures and capital outlays will be funded through the General Government budget.
 Capital Outlay funds will be transferred to off-budget funds while capital expenditures, found in the designated line item budget, will be expensed as used during the upcoming fiscal year.

-In sum, it is important to view the budget as a planning document, one that provides our citizens with the best service at the best value, one that looks forward to the next fiscal year and beyond and one that pays close attention to State finances.
-I believe this General Government budget accomplishes these important goals.
+In sum, it is important to view the budget as a planning document, one that provides citizens with the best service at the best value, one that looks forward to the next fiscal year and beyond and one that pays close attention to State finances.
+This General Government budget accomplishes these important goals.
 The Town's mill rate is currently 20.05.
-The FY22 budget, inclusive of the Board of Education budget, will likely see a flat or small decrease in the mill rate.
+The FY22 budget, inclusive of the Board of Education budget, will likely see a flat mill rate.

-To give an idea as to the tax implications of these numbers, I offer the following examples:
+To give an idea as to the tax implications of these numbers, please note the examples below:

-Mill Rate Decrease/ Increase
+Mill Rate ease/Incr ease

-Home Market Value Assessed Value 01 Mill .05 Mill .10 Mill
+Home Market Value 01 Mill .05 Mill .10 Mill

 \$325,000 \$227,500 (\$2) \$11 \$22

 \$450,000 \$315,000 (\$3) \$15 \$31

 \$575,000 \$402,500 (\$4) \$20 \$40

-^{}The mill rate is calculated off of the assessed value which is 70% of properties market value.
+^{}The mill rate is calculated off of the assessed value which is 70% of a property's market value.

 All in, these mill rate projections are historically low.
 The .01 number delineated above is a .1% decrease in the mill rate and would be one of the lowest mill rate adjustments going back over twenty-five years.
 The chart also shows what an increase in the mill rate in the amount of .05 (a .2% increase) and a .10 mill rate increase (.5% increase) would look like.
-Being very familiar with city and town budgets all over the State, I am quite confident in stating that few towns in the State of Connecticut, if any, have presented budgets as transparent and as tightly controlled as ours.
-In recent years, many towns, including several along the shoreline, have used reserve funds to artificially suppress their mill rate; Old Saybrook has added to its reserves.
-Government is a service industry and, proportionate to the services we offer, I believe there is good value in the budget I have submitted.
+Few towns in the State of Connecticut, if any, have presented budgets as transparent and as tightly controlled as this budget.
+In recent years, many towns, including several along the shoreline, have used reserve funds to artificially suppress their mill rates; Old Saybrook has added to its reserves.
+Government is a service industry and, proportionate to the services offered, there is good value in the budget submitted.